BeRo1985/pasllm/README.md

 PasLLM is a native Pascal implementation for running LLMs locally with optimized quantization and inference capabilities.
 It supports multiple model architectures and features advanced 4-bit quantization formats for efficient model deployment.

+It is currently CPU-only, with no GPU acceleration.
+GPU acceleration will be added in the future using my PasVulkan framework, but this will take time and effort.
+Until at least Q2 2026, I'm focusing on other professional projects, so please be patient.
+The same applies to support for multi-modal models, models with newer architectures (Mamba, etc.) and so on.

 ## Features

 - **Pure Object Pascal** - No Python or external dependencies for inference